DreamingRaven/Word-Association/README.md

 For Team:

-	I’m aware that for some members, that they may not be familiar with gits or GitHub.
-Please also remember to commit little but often.
+	I’m aware that for some members, that they may not be familiar with gits or GitHub, Im here if you need help with anything.

+	Please also remember
+	to commit little but often.

 	To Do List: